-Hailey used to be my little baking buddy, but she doesn’t join me in the kitchen quite as often in her teenage years…unless we’re making some festive food that is!
-As soon as I told her we were going to carve orange peppers to make them jack o lanterns for dinner she was in the kitchen to help!
+Hailey used to be my little baking buddy, but she hasn’t joined me in the kitchen quite as often in her teenage years…unless we’re making some festive food that is!
+As soon as I told her we were going to carve bell peppers to make them jack o lanterns for dinner she was in the kitchen to help!
 She’ll understand how much this excited me eventually.
 These jack o lanterns are really fun to make; you do need a little patience because the only way to get some good lookin’ faces is to cut slowly…and even then you’ll probably have a ‘mistake’ or two.
 Hailey got much more adventurous with hers and I loved it.
 How fun and goofy is this jack o lantern on the left she made?

-Wash 6 orange bell peppers, cut off their tops and clean out any seeds from the inside.
+Wash 6 bell peppers, cut off their tops and clean out any seeds from the inside.
 Carefully carve jack o lantern faces on each pepper with a small knife and place them in a roasting pan.
 Depending on how soft you want your peppers to be, you can go ahead and bake them now for 10 minutes at 400 degrees or set aside for later.